GOP lets Trump fight election for weeks despite Biden’s win

 The races for the two seats in Georgia heading to a Jan.
 5 runoff are swiftly becoming a showdown over control of the chamber.
 The state is closely divided, with Democrats making gains on Republicans, fueled by a surge of new voters.
 But no Democrat has been elected senator in some 20 years.

-Two other seats remain too early to call.
-In North Carolina, Sen. Thom Tillis is trying to fend off Democratic challenger Cal Cunningham in a tight race.
-Cunningham conceded on Tuesday, but The Associated Press has not yet called the race.
-Alaska GOP Sen. Dan Sullivan is favored for another term against Al Gross, an independent running as a Democrat.
+Two other seats remain too early to call in North Carolina and Alaska.
 Even if Republicans secure those final two races where ballots are still being counted, they would still fall short of the 51 seats needed.

-The math has become more challenging for McConnell because the vice president of the party holding the White House casts the tie-breaking vote in the Senate.
+The vice president of the party holding the White House casts the tie-breaking vote in the Senate.
 Next year that would be Vice President-elect Kamala Harris.
 That means 50 seats for Democrats would result in chamber control.
 But Republicans would need 51 seats to retain power.

-The stakes are high for all sides, with strategists expecting an eye-popping $500 million could be spent in the weeks ahead.
+The stakes are high for all sides in Georgia, with strategists expecting an eye-popping $500 million could be spent in the weeks ahead.